 The Berkshire Lieutenancy

-The Lord-Lieutenant is appointed by the Queen to be her personal representative in Berkshire.
+The Lord-Lieutenant is appointed by the King to be his personal representative in Berkshire.
 He is assisted by the Vice Lord-Lieutenant and by Deputy Lieutenants – currently 29 in Berkshire.

 His role is strictly non-political and the Lord-Lieutenant, Vice Lord-Lieutenant and all Deputy Lieutenants are unpaid.
 All remain strictly neutral in political matters, both national and local.

 The Lieutenancy arranges royal visits to organisations in Berkshire.

 This role includes submitting invitations, and suggesting day programmes of visits.

 The Lord-Lieutenant receives Heads of State visiting the County.
 He is presented to visiting Heads of State at the beginning of those state visits based in Windsor.